We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Developing a sustainability action plan helps you to:

-- understand how sustainable your business is now
+- know how sustainable your business is now

-- set achievable objectives and targets so you know where you're going
+- set achievable goals and targets so you know where you're going

 - evaluate different actions you can take that work for you

-- develop policies to support you – for example, to communicate new rules for energy use to employees
+- develop policies to support you and your employees

 - develop a statement about your progress to share with people.

 Greenhouse gas emissions harm the climate.
 Once you know where your emissions come from, you can find ways reduce them.
-The main source of emissions for businesses tends to be burning fossil fuels for electricity, heat and transport.
+The main source of a business's emissions tends to be burning fossil fuels for electricity, heat and transport.

-- direct emissions from your business that are within your control – for example, the gas for your hot water system or the fuel for your vehicle
+- direct emissions from your business that you can control, such as the gas for your hot water system or the fuel for your vehicle

 - indirect emissions from your business such as the energy you buy from the grid

-- indirect emissions your customers and supply chain generate – for example, external laundry providers or produce transporters.
+- indirect emissions your customers and supply chain generate, such as an external laundry service or goods transport.

 Offset carbon

-If you can't reduce your emissions, consider carbon offsets.
+If you can't reduce your emissions, consider buying carbon offsets.

-A holistic assessment looks at risks that relate to sustainability including:
+A full assessment looks at risks that relate to sustainability, including:

 - global environmental and social challenges